peterhardy22/terraform_sandbox/README.md

-# terraform_sandbox
+# Terraform Exploritorium
 Repository for holding terraform examples and experiments

-1. github-create-repo - creates a basic repository in github

-2. aws-create-instances - experiments with using functions to create EC2 instances in AWS
+1. aws-create-instances - experiments with using functions to create EC2 instances in AWS

-3.
+2. github-create-repo - creates a basic repository in github

 ## Commands and Arguments